lwaekfjlk/research-town-submit/README.md

 #### Evaluation Demo

 To point out, the following script is just a minimal demo that only supports the TogetherAI API key.
-This conceptual demo is just to help you understand the progress of pipeline evaluation for ideas, papers, and reviews.
+This conceptual demo is just to help you understand the process of pipeline evaluation for ideas, papers, and reviews, which are cascaded.

 ```bash
 export TOGETHERAI_API_KEY=YOUR_API_KEY